Gaming in the Modern World with Ben Brock Johnson and Roman Mars

 And that's really the sort of the sort of the end of it.

-And I think that in addition to you mentioning there actually are careers in video games as evidenced by us being on podcasts now,
+And I think that in addition to you mentioning there actually are careers in video games, as evidenced by us being on a podcast now, is like it kind of trains you to think in ways that are.

 The six-part series is called Hidden Levels.